-Many people think that the customer lifecycle ends at the point of sale, but that is not entirely true.
-The buyer’s journey continues well after the point of purchase, and the buyer has a major influence on other consumers when sharing their customer experience.
+Many people think that the consumer journey ends at the point of sale, but that is not entirely true.
+The customer journey moves starts at awareness and continues well after the point of purchase, and the buyer has a major influence on other consumers when sharing their customer experience.

 If you’re looking to see how a local business can impact or influence a customer’s buying experience then you’re in the right place.